 B-5 Alternately, the measurement can be taken on the samples both single and multi-component sealant after 7 days of cure at standard condition; and shall meet the requirement as per the Table 1.

 NOTE — The manufacturer may request combinations of temperature and relative humidity for curing purposes other than those specified provided that:

-the curing period is no longer than 21 days, and
+the curing period is no longer than 21 days; and

 the temperature does not exceed 50 °C.

 ANNEX C